-More and more consumers are looking for ways to download media onto their cell phones and laptop computers.
-As a result, Cybera, along with TELUS and SaskTel, are working with TRLabs, Canada’s largest ICT research and development consortium, on a project that dynamically encodes content such that the resolution is appropriate for the end playback device.
-In addition, this project uses Internet Protocol Multi Media Sub-Systems (IMS) to export the peaks and lulls of content transmissions to optimize the use of bandwidth in the last mile.
-This will simplify the process of accessing multimedia on wireless devices, such as the iPhone and Blackberry, and improve performance and the end users’ experience.
+More and more, consumers are looking for ways to download media onto their cell phones and laptop computers.
+Cybera, along with TELUS and SaskTel, began working with TRLabs (now TRTech), Canada’s largest information and communications technology (ICT) research and development consortium, on a project that dynamically encoded content such that the resolution would be appropriate for the end playback device.
+In addition, this project used Internet Protocol Multi Media Sub-Systems (IMS) to export the peaks and lulls of content transmissions to optimize the use of bandwidth in the last mile.
+This simplified the process of accessing multimedia on wireless devices, such as the iPhone and Blackberry, and improved performance and the end users’ experience.

-The objective behind this project is to respond to consumers’ requests for audio and video, identify corresponding service providers, create electronic connections between providers and consumers, and manage those connections.
-The TRLabs Service Composition project started in June 2008 and will likely be completed in December 2009.
-TELUS and SaskTel will then have the option of implementing this solution into delivery to consumers anytime, anywhere, and on any device..
+The objective behind this project was to respond to consumers’ requests for audio and video, identify corresponding service providers, create electronic connections between providers and consumers, and manage those connections.
+The TRLabs Service Composition project started in June 2008 and was completed in December 2009.

 Cyberinfrastructure at Work:

-The TRLabs Service Composition project demonstrates the following cyberinfrastructure innovations:
+The TRLabs Service Composition project demonstrated the following cyberinfrastructure innovations: